This article was last updated by on

 However, every effort will seem worthwhile when you get the burst of unique colors in the broad leaves to enhance the decor!

-As a general rule, caring for Prince of Orange requires balanced growing conditions; 65–80°F temperature, filtered sunlight, and at least 50% humidity, with balanced fertilizing every six weeks and repotting once in 2-3 years.
+Generally, caring for Prince of Orange requires balanced growing conditions; 65–80°F temperature, filtered sunlight, and at least 50% humidity, with balanced fertilizing every six weeks and repotting once in 2-3 years.

 Philodendron Prince of Orange Overview